claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 Buildpack overview
 ******************

-The first buildpack step is to clone the git repository in a local directory before upload it on each host.
+The first buildpack step is to clone the git repository in a local directory before you upload it on each host.
-Please note that "git clone" step is totally transparent so you don't have to add this step in your script.
+Please note that the "git clone" step is totally transparent so you don't have to add this step in your script.
 Your buildpack script begins just after the "git clone" step.
-Your current directory has been change to the root directory of your git repository code.
+Your current directory has been changed to the root directory of your git repository code.

 Buildpack script overview
 *************************